-At Driftaway Coffee, we offer four different taste profiles because there isn’t one perfect way to roast or enjoy every coffee.
-Our Fruity, Classic, Balanced and Bold Profiles use different roast levels to showcase a variety of characteristics.
-This lets us highlight the best parts of coffees from all over the world, and to offer customers who have different preferences a range of tastes.
+At Driftaway Coffee, we offer five different taste profiles because there isn’t one perfect way to roast or enjoy every coffee.
+Our Fruity, Classic, Balanced, Bold and Extra Bold Profiles use different roast levels to showcase a variety of characteristics.
+This lets us highlight the best parts of coffees from all over the world, and offer customers who have different preferences a range of tastes.
 Here’s a look at each of our coffee profiles, including where the coffees usually come from, how we roast them and what they normally taste like.

 Fruity Profile: Showcasing Origin Characteristics in East African Coffees

-Our Fruity Profile is the lightest roast we offer, and it’s a true light roast.
-As such, this profile showcases the origin characteristics — or terroir — of coffee.
-We like to use this with exotic coffees and let their natural flavors shine.
+Our Fruity Profile is the lightest roast we offer, and as such, showcases the origin characteristics -- or terroir -- of the coffee.
+We like to use this with fruit forward and floral coffees and let their natural flavors shine.

 Rwanda COOPAC Gishamwana Island - RWO